Inspection of brake pads and parking brake shoes

 1. Raise and secure the vehicle.

 6. Install the rear wheels.
-Follow Section 2E, Tires and wheels.
+Follow section 2E, Tires and Wheels.

 7. Lower the car.

-Brake discs are built to tight tolerances for thickness, flatness, and runout, but discs develop pitting and grooves during service.
-Inadmissible deviations in the shape of the brake surfaces of the disc can lead to inefficient braking and pulsation of the pedal when braking.
-The roughness of the disc surface is also important, since its deviation from the required values \u200b\u200bcan lead to the vehicle pulling to the side during braking and to rapid wear of the linings.
-If the disc does not meet the specifications, then it must be ground or replaced.
-Grinding the disc should only be done with precision equipment.
+Brake discs are manufactured to tight tolerances for thickness, flatness and axial runout, but during use, pitting corrosion and grooves appear on the discs.
+Unacceptable deviations in the shape of the disc brake surfaces can lead to ineffective braking and pedal pulsation when braking.
+The roughness of the disc surface is also important, since its deviation from the required values can lead to the car being pulled to the side when braking and to rapid wear of the linings.
+If the disc does not meet technical requirements, it must be ground or replaced.
+Disc grinding should only be done on precision equipment.

 6. After completing the measurements, remove the indicator and wheel nuts.